-Eat Your Antioxidants:
+Eat Your Antioxidants

 Although having a diet rich in fruits and vegetables can help you maintain a youthful appearance, antioxidants in particular seem to help reignite the skin’s vitality, vibrancy and overall look.
 That is because they provide protection against the damaging effects of free radicals on the cells in your body, including those in your skin.
 Almonds, green tea, avocado and sweet potatoes are all foods rich in antioxidants.
-Click here for more antioxidant-rich foods.
+Click here to learn more about antioxidant-rich foods.

-Cut Back On Sugar:
+Cut Back On Sugar

 A secret to aging gracefully is feeding your body with foods that will fuel you, not weigh you down.
 While sugar is regarded as collagen’s natural enemy, turning the skin less elastic and more prone to wrinkles, sugar’s effect on aging goes deeper than that.
 Mounting evidence shows that sugar molecules may also be involved in the development of chronic degenerative diseases such as Alzheimer’s, diabetes, and cardiovascular disease.
 Fortunately, you can substitute sugar with healthier, natural options such as raw honey, agave and stevia.

-Get On With Coconut Oil:
+Get On Board With Coconut Oil

-Dried Prunes For Strong Bones:
+Dried Prunes For Strong Bones